sendgrid/sendgrid-csharp/ExampleNet45ASPNetProject/README.md

-**Sendgrid .net library provide an easy way to send emails.
-This application shows integration with asp.net application. **
+**The SendGrid C# .NET library provide an easy way to send emails.
+This example application shows how to integrate with an ASP.NET application. **

 # Installation